top of page

 Javier Romano

-In the same way that ‘it is no accident that we are all here today’, also it is no accident that our Friend has ‘offered’ us a new, modern version of the ancient game of Chess.
+Just as “it is no accident that we are all here today,” it is also no accident that our Friend has offered us a new, modern evolution of the ancient game of Chaturaji.

 “…Patience… and if you are playing a card game or a board game or something like that or perhaps any other game.. you can wait patiently for the opportunity to win, if you are playing chess you have to be, by definition, patient, unless you are playing 5 minutes chess which is a quick thing…”